Buyer’s guide to digital cameras

-- Compact digital camera: These small, light cameras are perfect for happy snappers: ie, most of us.
+- Compact digital camera: These small, light 'point-and-shoot' cameras are perfect for happy snappers: ie, most of us.
 This category covers everything from colourful little £20 pocket models to feature rich cameras, slightly below bridge cameras, that can still set you back £500.

 - Bridge camera: More affordable than a DSLR with a large, variable lens, a bridge camera is a nice step up from your compact while still giving you some comfort options and having everything you need in the one box.
-You won’t get the quality of image you’d get from a DSLR or CSC, but you won’t have to remortgage or take an extra suitcase on holiday for your lenses either!
+You won’t get the quality of image you’d get from a DSLR or CSC, but you won’t have to re-mortgage or take an extra suitcase on holiday for your lenses either!

 - Digital SLR (or DSLR): These emerged as the first serious challenger to an SLR for professional photographers, who had previously turned their noses up at digital cameras.
 SLR stands for ‘single-lens reflex’ – which effectively translates to, what you see through the viewfinder is what you get in your picture.
 You buy additional lenses and focus by hand – there’s no autofocus or Facebook modes here!
 For the pro or enthusiast.

 - Mirrorless camera (or CSC – compact system camera): These have surfaced as a direct rival to DSLRs.
 They’re smaller, lighter and mechanically simpler but have many of those pro features you look for in an SLR camera.
-But cheaper versions often don’t have an optical viewfinder, while the amount of lenses available is less than in the established DSLR market.
+But cheaper versions often don’t have an optical viewfinder, while the number of lenses available is less than in the established DSLR market.